Gabriele-P03/Note/README.md

  ### Features of 1.0.1:

  * Now scheduled notification can be deleted:
-   1)Via delete button (with the relative note)
+   1. Via delete button (with the relative note)
-   2)When you instance a new note
+   2. When you instance a new note

  * Notification ringtone available